-The other day, my brother Ed asked me about a proposal for a new recycling program in our city of Ottawa Canada.
-He really wants to know what I think.
+My brother really wants to know what I think.
 The new program, which apparently increases the responsibility of businesses and has them pay for the costs of recycling the packaging they produce.
 The program seems to have lots of support.
 Even the local green party member is tacitly supporting it (he says they should move faster with implementation).
-Since, I actually worked at a plastic recycling facility in Ottawa, and have been researching and thinking about the related issues, this question has personal significance to me!
+Since, I actually worked at a plastic recycling facility in Ottawa, and have been researching and thinking about the related issues for the last decade, this question has personal significance to me!

 Up until 2017, most of the folks in the UK who happily assumed that their council and industry were taking care of their plastic– until David Attenborough and other investigative journalist showed them pictures of their UK plastic (often still their town’s labelled recycling bag) kicking around in vast south east asian dump sites.

 Will increasing the efficiency of Ottawa recycling make it work?
 Will imposing responsibilities on plastic producers make them more responsible?
 Will having business invest more in recycling and plastic technology save the day?
 While these may sound fantastic, its good to remember similar proposals and promises over the last thirty years and compare them to the results.
-Sure it will help… a little.

 2Matthew Taylor, ‘$180bn investment in plastic factories feeds global packaging binge‘, (theguardian.com, 26 Dec 2017)